 In some limited circumstances, Bon Secours may be legally required to share certain personal data, which might include yours, such as if we are involved in legal proceedings or complying with legal obligations, a court order, or the instructions of a Regulatory Body.

-There is normally no charge for a subject access request, however Bon Secours reserves the right to impose a fee for ‘manifestly unfounded or excessive requests to cover our administrative costs in responding.
+There is normally no charge for a subject access request, however if a request is ‘manifestly unfounded or excessive’ (for example, if you make repetitive requests) a fee may be charged to cover our administrative costs in responding.

 Bon Secours will respond to your data subject access request within a month.
 Normally, we aim to provide a complete response, including a copy of your personal data within that time.
 In some cases, however, particularly if your request is more complex, more time may be required up to a maximum of three months from the date we receive your request.
 We will keep you fully informed of our progress in addressing your request.